vaishakp/waveformtools/README.md

     * Smoothening, tapering.

+    * Extrapolation of waveforms to null infinity.

+    * Center of Mass corrections to waveforms.

+    * BMS Supertranslations of waveforms.

 * Tools for basic data analysis.

     * A match algorithms for matching two waveforms.

     * Binning and interpolation of data.

+    * Smooth derivatives: spectral and finite difference derivatives.

 * Miscellaneous tools: